la2050/challenge/_2021/learn/get-lit-words-ignite.md

   program, Get Lit staff will survey teachers and students utilizing the curriculum each semester, focusing on ease of use, content quality, depth of learning, and the number of schools that are implementing the system.
-Approximately how many people will be directly impacted by this proposal?: '800000' Approximately how many people will be indirectly impacted by this proposal?: '1500000' Please describe the broader impact of your proposal.: >- We will  transform the format of education by improving literacy on a broad scale.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '800000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1500000' Describe how Los Angeles County will be different if your work is successful.: >- We will  transform the format of education by improving literacy on a broad scale.
 This project will close the achievement gap by providing an online personalized learning experience to all students (traditional or homeschool),